mathowl/abbriv_bib_authors/README.md

 # abbriv_bib_authors
-Python script for abbreviating first names authors in .bib
+Python script for to abbreviate first names of authors to intials in your bibtex fiels.

 You can call it from the command line: